seekinginfiniteloop/PlainLicenses/README.md

 ## **Use at your own risk!**

-Plain License licenses are provided as-is.
-Consult with an attorney before using any license for a project (and let us know what they say!).
-[The author, @seekinginfiniteloop](https://www.github.com/seekinginfiniteloop/),  is not an attorney.
+We provide our licenses **as-is**.
+Consult with an attorney before using any license for a project (and let us know how that goes).
+[The author, @seekinginfiniteloop](https://github.com/seekinginfiniteloop/), is not an attorney.
 He's just a human who wants to make licenses more accessible for everyone.